Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 ## Main goals of the project

 * To design a fun interactive game for players to enjoy while improving my understanding of the Python language in applications.
+The application has room for expansion, learning and improving my Object Oriented Design principles will allow me to use cleaner code blocks.
+The story can be expanded with a wide variety of choices for the player to pick from.

 #### [Back to content](#table-of-contents)